Skip to content

 Fit visuals

-Before you choose a model, check three things: the measurement points, the ceiling clearance a vertical bed needs, and whether your wall can be anchored.
+Before you choose a model, check three things: what to measure, the ceiling clearance a vertical bed needs, and whether your wall can actually be anchored.

 Measure the cabinet and the open projection — the bed reaches far into the room when it is down.